 The unique qualities only you possess.

-There was a time when “branding” meant a corporate-looking logo and a slick catalog, but in today’s online marketplace, the real value is not in appearing to be a big company, but rather in just being you.
+There was a time when “branding” meant a corporate-looking logo and a slick catalog, but in today’s online marketplace, the real value is not in appearing to be a big company but rather in just being you.
 And your personality shines through in a variety of ways.

 Your Authentic Voice

 You can see this in action if you scroll through your Facebook feed.
-It’s easy to know who has posted a particular image or status update, just by recognizing the voice with which they generally speak.
+It’s easy to know who has posted a particular image or status update just by recognizing the voice with which they generally speak.

-Snarkiness and foul language is not the only way to go, though.
+Snarkiness and foul language are not the only way to go, though.
 Carrie Wilkerson has built her brand almost entirely on her ability to be kind and generous.

 It’s clear that if you were to meet either of them in person, they would speak and act exactly as they do online.
 And their brands are stronger for it.

 How did you get to where you are today?
-The backstory—which to you might seem boring and uneventful—is a powerful tool that can help solidify your brand and attract just the right audience.
+The backstory—which to you might seem boring and uneventful—is a powerful tool that can help solidify your brand and attract the right audience.

-Melissa Ingold tells of being a struggling single mother, and of creating an online business rather than simply choosing to work one dead-end job after another.
+Melissa Ingold tells of being a struggling single mother and of creating an online business rather than simply choosing to work one dead-end job after another.

-Kelly McCausey speaks often of how she got started online when she was looking for a way to earn just a few extra dollars every month to keep the lights on.
+Kelly McCausey often speaks of how she got started online when looking for a way to earn just a few extra monthly dollars to keep the lights on.